markyoder/wasp_clone/wasphalite/README.md

 <"The "+what+" "+action+" the "+'dog state'+" dog.":use=parts>
 ```

-The result is a whitespace separated evaluation of the template using each element in the array:
+The result is a whitespace-separated evaluation of the template using each element in the array:

 ```
 The quick red fox jumped over the brown dog.
 The honey badger didn't care about the big angry dog.
 The weasel slunk by the sleeping dog.